-Dental bonding is one of the easiest, least expensive, dental procedures available.
+Dental bonding is one of the easiest, least expensive, dental procedures available in Vaughan and surrounding areas.
 With superb cosmetic results, dental bonding is most often used to improve the appearance of a chipped, discolored, or otherwise damaged tooth.
 It’s sometimes referred to as “bonded restoration”, and can usually be completed in one clinic visit.
 There are numerous applications for dental bonding:

 - To repair a tooth that has decayed

 - To change the actual shape of teeth

 - To protect an exposed part of a root

 Dental bonding uses a specially formulated resin that’s applied to the tooth surface, then custom-shaped, and allowed to harden with exposure to light.
 There are several benefits to this method:

 - resin colours can be matched with the natural teeth

 - the resin can be applied to chipped or broken teeth

 - bonding can build up a tooth or fill gaps in between